 Croft Mine Historical Park Learn about the Crosby area’s brief but proud iron mining history during self-guided tours in a cool, darkened tunnel.
 In the adjacent dry-house-turned-museum, visitors see exhibits about a 1924 drowning disaster that killed 42 miners.
 Open Saturdays and Sundays during the summer.
 (218) 546-5466; exploreminnesota.com

 Fishing Whether you’re a veteran angler or just want to expose a kid to a few hours out on the lake, the region offers thousands of places to go.
 (Minnesota residents can fish for free in most state parks.)
 For a guided experience, try Walleye Dan.
-Four-hour guided trips from $295.
 (218) 839-5598; walleyedan.com

 Paul Bunyan Land Since 1950, families have brought little ones here to enjoy the amusement rides like the Tilt-a-Whirl and Space Shuttle.
 These days, they also explore This Old Farm Pioneer Village, a collection of outbuildings stuffed with old farming equipment.
 Admission charged.
 (218) 764-2524; paulbunyanland.com

-Paul Bunyan State Trail Bring your bike to explore this 112-mile paved path, or rent one for $10 an hour from Trailblazer Bikes (with shops in Nisswa and Brainerd).
+Paul Bunyan State Trail Bring your bike to explore this 112-mile paved path, or rent one from Trailblazer Bikes (with shops in Nisswa and Brainerd).
 (218) 963-0699 Though the state’s longest bike path has entry points off of many busy intersections, you only have to pedal a few minutes before you find yourself alone, listening to the wind and the wildlife. paulbunyantrail.com

 Shopping Nisswa’s downtown concentrates quality shops into a few blocks: The Chocolate Ox; Zaiser’s for North Woods home accessories; Turtle Town Books and Gifts for children’s books, puzzles and toys; Lundrigan’s for Scandinavian-inspired chic fashions; Appaloosa Ridge for lake-theme gifts and accessories; Massie Creek for high-end home goods; and Urban Accents for cheeky shirts, cards and books.
 (218) 963-2620; nisswa.com